 The Laurel Street Bridge Has Reopened

 Caltrans’ work on the face of the Cabrillo Bridge (Laurel Street) has completed, and Globe audiences can now drive into Balboa Park from the West again!
-In addition, the Alcazar Garden Parking lot is refurbished, re-graded, and better than ever - with more accessible parking!
+In addition, the Alcazar Garden Parking lot is refurbished, re-graded, and better than ever—with more accessible parking!
 Old Globe audiences can again access the park via Laurel Street, and cars can again pass right in front of the Globe on El Prado.
-Just in time for the Globe’s best summer season ever!
+Just in time for the Globe’s 80th Anniversary!

 Take Interstate 5 to the Sixth Avenue exit.
 Turn right (north) and follow Sixth Avenue to Laurel Street.
 Turn right (east) on Laurel and drive straight into Balboa Park.